heX16/hex-blog/_info/programs/neatocontrol-en.md

 ---
+title: NeatoControl
-description: NeatoControl - control of the a vacuum cleaner robot
+description: control of the a vacuum cleaner robot
 lang: en
 ---